+Welcome to the Lake Burrumbeet Fishing Guide.
 Lake Burrumbeet is a large and shallow freshwater lake roughly 20 kilometres west of township Ballarat and 90 minutes drive from Melbourne.
-This lake has established a big reputation as a renowned Carp fishing hot spot.
+This lake has established a reputation as a renowned Carp fishing hot spot.
 Water levels have slowly been declining and last year the water levels were so low that carp were collected by hand in the hundreds.
 It’s a great spot which attracts families for camping, boating, kayaking, fishing, picnics and walking.
 Families often staying by the nearby caravan park or racetrack.
 The lake was recently closed due to a blue-green algae breakout so please read up on local reports before heading out there.

 Check out this video we recently recorded a step by step guide on how to catch carp.